pubcore/http-client/README.md

 	✓ has "data" argument, treated as json (default) for post and put ✓ has "contentType" argument, if set to "urlEncoded" data is converted accordingly ✓ supports optional headers
+	✓ "__Host-Csrf-Token" cookie is forwarded via HTTP header "X-Csrf-Token" for POST, PUT and DELETE requests

 #### rejected error object